yonibenda/ybd_playground/README.md

 # ybd_playground
-in this reposetpry i will ptctis my :
+in this repository i will practice my :
 - git skills
 - shell/bash skills
 - python skills

+will start with campus exercise